-Because I don't have the coveted blue check mark on Twitter, here's the requisite shameless self-promotion: I am a three-time Livingston Awards finalist, have won a trio of National Headliner Awards for magazine writing, and have twice garnered "notable" recognition three times in The Year's Best Sports Writing book series and was a finalist for the 2023 Jenkins Medal for Excellence in Sportswriting.
+Here's the requisite shameless self-promotion: I am a three-time Livingston Awards finalist, have won a pair of National Headliner Awards for magazine feature writing, and have twice garnered "notable" recognition three times in The Year's Best Sports Writing book series and was a finalist for the 2023 Jenkins Medal for Excellence in Sportswriting.

 My work has also been honored by the U.S. Basketball Writers Association, Indiana Society of Professional Journalists, TABPI and, intermittently, by my wife.
 Our shiba inu remains indifferent.

 A sampling of my work.

 For Black teenagers in a region shaped by centuries of suffering, high school football can be both escapism and an escape route.
 This is what happened when the coronavirus came to southwest Georgia, endangering players’ families and challenging their dreams.
 The piece was the cover story for SI's Fall 2020 issue.